 Topographies of Integrated Circuits

-Right to protection: belongs to the author of the topography, or his assignee.
+Entitlement to protection: the creator or his assignee.